unPi-ro/automate/README.md

-## our *automate* framework deploys on Debian/Ubuntu the latest versions of:
+## our *automate* framework deploys on Debian servers the latest versions of:

 - [x] ntp (time sync)
 - [x] ufw (firewall, always active)